Swollen belly & stress: when anxiety joins our digestion

 To learn more about how to burn belly fat, check out our dedicated article.

-Certain plants are recognized for their digestive and detoxifying properties, helping to soothe abdominal discomfort and reduce digestive stress.
+Some plants are known for their digestive and detoxifying properties, helping to soothe abdominal discomfort and reduce digestive stress.

 Link between diet and stress management